Who are you and what is the purpose of this notice?

 It is important that you read this Privacy Notice together with any future notice we may provide so that you are fully aware of how and why we are using your personal data.

-Please note that our portal links to several departments and authorities who deliver public services to you.
+Please note that our digital portal links to several departments and authorities who deliver public services to you.
 These departments and authorities are the data controllers of the personal data that they hold about you.
 They process that personal data under their own lawful basis depending on the relationship that they have with you and the services that they are providing to you.
 If you want more information about how a specific department or authority processes your personal data you should see that department or authority’s privacy notice (this is typically found on their website).

 What information do you collect about me?